Lake Pontchartrain Causeway: History

 Satellite view.
 The Manchac Swamp Bridge can be seen on the left.

 The original causeway was a two-lane span, 23.86 mi long.
 It opened in 1956 at a cost of $46 million (equivalent to $ million in dollars).
 This included the bridge, three approach roads on the north end, and a long stretch of road on the south end.

 On June 16, 1964, six people died when barges tore a gap in the bridge and a bus plunged into the lake.

 A parallel two-lane span, 0.01 mi longer than the original, opened on May 10, 1969, at a cost of $30 million (equivalent to $ million in dollars).

 Since its construction, the causeway has operated as a toll bridge.
 Until 1999, tolls were collected from traffic going in each direction.
 To alleviate congestion on the south shore, toll collections were eliminated on the northbound span.
 In May 1999, the standard tolls for cars changed from $1.50 in each direction to a $3 toll collected on the North Shore for southbound traffic.
 In 2017, the toll was raised to fund safety improvements on the bridge.
 The toll changed from $3.00 with cash and $2.00 with a toll tag to $5.00 with cash and $3.00 with a toll tag.
+Toll prices increased once again in 2023 to $6.00 and $3.40 for drivers with a toll tag.

 The opening of the causeway boosted the fortunes of small North Shore communities by reducing drive time into New Orleans by up to 50 minutes, bringing the North Shore into the New Orleans metropolitan area.
-Prior to the causeway, residents of St. Tammany Parish used either the Maestri Bridge on U.S. Route 11 or the Rigolets Bridge on U.S. Route 90, both near Slidell, Louisiana; or on the west side, via U.S. Route 51 through Manchac, Louisiana.
+Prior to the causeway, residents of St. Tammany Parish used either the Maestri Bridge on U.S. Highway 11 (US 11) or the Rigolets Bridge on US 90, both near Slidell, Louisiana; or on the west side, via US 51 through Manchac, Louisiana.